-- Establish separate email: Use a separate email address to sign up to a dating site – that way scammers won’t be able to target your primary email with spam to negate your privacy online.
+- Establish separate email: Use a separate email address to sign up to a dating site.
+This way scammers won’t be able to target your primary email with spam to negate your privacy online.

-- Beware new contacts: If someone you barely know sends you a link, don’t click it, as it could allow criminals to compromise your online privacy.
+- Beware new contacts: If someone you barely know sends you a link, don’t click it.
+It could allow criminals to compromise your online privacy.

 - Avoid odd requests: Be very wary of requests for financial aid.
 More often than not, it’s a scam so just avoid it to keep yourself safe online.

 - Know who you’re talking to: A photograph proves nothing.
-Insist on talking face-to-face or via video chat to prove someone’s identity so you can be sure who you’re talking to.
+Insist on talking face-to-face or via video chat to prove someone’s identity.
+This means you can be sure who you’re talking to.